mortza-mansory/libfux/README.md

 Example: The main.cpp is your example only put it on your visual studio, config the SDL lib and enjoy power of simplify.

 Creator: Morteza Mansory
-Current Version: 0.4.9 { In Dev version patch 1 }
+Current Version: 0.5.2 beta { In Dev version patch 3 }